jcgonzalezb/Cypress-Workshop-final/README.md

 $   npx allure
 ```

 7. For this particular project, some configurations should be done.
-Go to cypress.json file and add the following information.
+Go to cypress.json file and add the following information:

 ```
 {